Gonzaga moves to No. 1 for second time in school history

-Gonzaga, the last unbeaten team in Division I, moved to No. 1 in The Associated Press college basketball poll for the second time in school history.
+The lone remaining unbeaten team in Division I, Gonzaga moved to No. 1 in The Associated Press college basketball poll for the second time in school history.

+''It definitely grows when you have that No. 1 by your name,'' Gonzaga point guard Nigel Williams-Goss said of being a target for opposing teams. ''You see that throughout the country where other teams have been No. 1 and people really try to come out and give them a run for their money.
+We just have to stay focused and if we come to play like we have been, I feel like we'll be all right.''

 The Zags (22-0) jumped up from third when Villanova and Kansas both were beaten in a week when seven of the top 10 lost.
+Gonzaga won both of its games last week, blowing out Portland and Pepperdine.

 Gonzaga received 46 first-place votes from the 65-member national media panel Monday.
 The Zags were No. 1 for the last three weeks of the 2012-13 season.

-Gonzaga is the fifth team to reach No. 1 this season joining Duke, Kentucky, Villanova and Baylor.
+Gonzaga is the fifth team to reach No. 1 this season, joining Duke, Kentucky, Villanova and Baylor.

+''It's great for the program, it's great for the school, even the community,'' Gonzaga coach Mark Few said. ''I told the guys today, hey, we live in a big country.
+If you're No. 1 at anything it's pretty cool.
+But they understand.
+These polls are tracking who's winning and who's losing, and the only one that matters is the one at the end of the year.
+But we're playing games and they're keeping score, so if they want to rank us No. 1, fine by us.''

 Baylor (20-1), one of the three top 10 teams to not lose, jumped from fifth to second.
 The Bears had six first-place votes and were one point ahead of Kansas (19-2), which dropped one place after losing at West Virginia before winning at Kentucky.
 The Jayhawks had nine first-place votes.